hashicorp/vscode-terraform/README.md

 ## Usage

+### VS Code Workspace support

+It is a common pattern to have seperate folders containing related Terraform configuration that are not contained under one root folder.
+For example, you have a main Terraform folder containing the configuration for a single application and several module folders containing encapsualted code for configuring different parts of component pieces.
+You could open each folder in a separate VS Code window, and bounce between each window to author your changes.

+A better approach is to use [VS Code Workspaces](https://code.visualstudio.com/docs/editor/workspaces).
+Using our exmaple above, open the main Terraform folder first, then use Add Folder to workspace to add the dependent module folders.
+A single VS Code window is used and all Terrraform files are available to author your changes.
+This uses a single terraform-ls process that has an understanding of your entire project, allowing you to use features like `Go to Symbol` and `Reference counts` across your project.

+### Single file support

+Opening a single Terraform configuration file inside VS Code is currently not supported.
+We see this approach most commonly attempted by users of terminal editors like vim, where it is common to edit a single file at a time.

+The Terraform VS Code extension works best when it has the full context of a Terraform project where it can parse the referenced files and provide the expected advanced language features.

+The recommend workflow is to instead  open the containing folder for the desired Terraform file inside a single VS Code editor window, then navigate to the desired file.
+This seems counter-intuitive when you only want to edit a single file, but this allows the extension to understand the Terraform setup you are using and provide accurate and helpful intellisense, error checking, and other language features.

 ### Refresh Intellisense

 To provide the extension with an up-to-date schema for the Terraform providers used in your configuration: